JalenBuilds case study · platform Proof jalenbuilds.com/project/domainpilot-platform

 Platform architecture.

-Three engagement models match where operators are in the lifecycle: a new build for teams whose process technically works but still runs across tabs and notes; a modernization pass for operators who have an admin surface but need sharper routing, scoring, or reporting; and long-term ownership for studios that want the system built well and then maintained by the same person who understands the workflow.
+Three ways to work together match where businesses are in the lifecycle: a new build for teams whose process technically works but still runs across tabs and notes; a modernization pass for the team running it who have an admin surface but need sharper routing, scoring, or reporting; and long-term ownership for studios that want the system built well and then maintained by the same person who understands the workflow.

 § 04 Operating proof